 CEO & Head Coach, Senior Team Coach

 Coach Aronberg is in his 12th year with the STAR program.
 Fast swimming is an understatement thoughout his tenure at STAR.
 STAR won 19 short course and long course Niagara LSC Championships in his tenure and consistently develops many of the area's and country's top swimmers.
 The summer of 2015 saw one of his 14 year old swimmers, Justin Konik finish 1st in the USA in the 800 meter free and he is also Canada's top 14 year old swimmer in the 200 free, 400 free, 800 free and the 1500 free.
+Justin also qualified for the 2016 Canadian Olympic Trials in the 1500 free.
 In the summer of 2012,STAR Swimming had 5 swimmers compete at the 2012 Olympic Trials.

 Aronberg came from Rochester, NY where he started the Greater Rochester Racing Raiders back in the summer of 1996.
 At the end of 2003, one of Coach Aronberg’s swimmers, Jon Roberts, finished number one in the World in the 100 breast for all 15-16 year old swimmers.
 Coach Aronberg had two swimmers final at the 2004 Senior National Championships, one swimming fast enough to qualify for the 2008 Olympic Trials.